p-ranav/awesome-hpp/README.md

 * [crow](https://github.com/ipkn/crow): Crow is very fast and easy to use C++ micro web framework (inspired by Python Flask)

 * [jwt-cpp](https://github.com/Thalhammer/jwt-cpp): A header only library for creating and validating json web tokens in c++

+* [RESTinio](https://github.com/Stiffstream/restinio): Cross-platform, efficient, customizable, and robust asynchronous HTTP/WebSocket server C++14 library with the right balance between performance and ease of use

 ## Language Bindings